 Chairperson

-The Forum is chaired by one of the members of the group.
-The Chairperson is elected each year at the Annual Review meeting.
-The current Co Chairs of the Forums are Andrew Will – Cornerstone and Ben Robertson – Eildon.
+The Forum is co-chaired by two members of the group.
+Co-chairs are elected every 3 years at the Annual Review meeting.
+The current Co Chairs of the Forums are Andrew Will – Cornerstone and Craig McGregor.

 Facilitator